AbdelRahmanRahal/staticvar/README.md

 - `"str"` for string type variables
 - `"bool"` for boolean type variables

-Alternatively, if no type is passed, StaticVar will infer the type.
+Alternatively, if no type is passed, staticvar will infer the type.
 <br><br>

 To access the value of the variable, use the `get()` method: